-Journalism ethics define the moral rights and responsibilities that apply to the challenges that journalists face in their work.
-They refer to these principles of good practice as a “professional code of ethics” or “canons of good journalism”.
+Journalism ethics define the moral rights and responsibilities that journalists should adopt in their work.
+Together with specific principles of good practice, they make up a “professional code of ethics”.

-This ethical framework aims to improve the integrity of the journalist as well as the quality of news reporting.
-These rules are freely available so that the public can know what to expect of journalists in their work.
+This is making it necessary to reconsider how media law and good ethics can be preserved and responsible journalism maintained.
+An ethical framework aims to improve the integrity of journalists as well as the quality of news reporting.
+These rules are freely available so that the public may know what to expect from journalists in their work.

 Law or ethics

-Some of these principles are enshrined in and controlled by national and international law.
+Many of the essential ethical principles in journalism are enshrined in national and international law.
 These are based on universal values, such as respecting humanity, truthfulness, freedom from violence and solidarity between people.

-However, everything that is legal is not necessarily good practice.
-So, more detailed ethical codes of conduct and other guidelines have evolved, for instance, in Western journalism.
+However, what is defined within the law does not cover all the rules of good practice.
+So, more detailed ethical codes of conduct and guidelines have also evolved.

-The basic codes and canons usually appear in statements drafted by:
+In Western society, the basic codes and rules of good journalism usually appear in statements drafted by:

 - professional journalism associations, such as trade unions